orne-io/gitbook/orne_whitepaper_en.md

 We are currently raising capital to expand the Orne ecosystem and onboard the next generation of investors and forests.

-### Target Raise: [$X million – customizable depending on campaign]
+### Target Raise: [$2 million]

 ### Use of Funds:
 - 40% – Forest acquisition and sustainable management
-- 25% – Platform development (tech, dashboard, mobile app)
+- 15% – Platform development (tech, dashboard, mobile app)
+- 15% - Liquidity
-- 15% – Legal, certification & compliance
+- 10% – Legal, certification & compliance
 - 10% – Marketing and education
 - 10% – Treasury reserves